codes-untold/authorisation_bloc_pattern/README.md

 A new Flutter project.

-## Getting Started
+## INSTRUCTIONS
 For testing,

 Enter 0000 as pin to get a failed authorisation

-Enter any other value to get a successful authorisation
+Enter any other value as pin to get a successful authorisation